 7 // Avoid prolonged exposure to the sun.
-Just like your skin, the sun isn't necessarily good for your hair color.
-Try wearing a hat if you'll be spending a long time in the sun.
+Just like your skin, the sun isn’t necessarily good for your hair color.
+Try wearing a hat if you’ll be spending a long time in the sun.
 There are also UV protection sprays for your hair.
-I have been using Sparks Color Care Protecting Spray for a few months now.
+I use Sparks Color Care Protecting Spray.
 Highly recommended!